Hypertrophic Cardiomyopathy Arrhythmias

 View Patient Education

-Any hypertrophic cardiomyopathy can produce cardiac and systemic factors that predispose to arrhythmias, including bradyarrhythmias, atrial and ventricular tachyarrhythmias, and sudden death, and eventually end-stage dilated cardiomyopathy.
+Hypertrophic cardiomyopathy is a common genetic heart disease characterized by left ventricular hypertrophy in the absence of a valvular, systemic, or metabolic cause.
+In addition to its hemodynamic consequences, hypertrophic cardiomyopathy predisposes to arrhythmias, including bradyarrhythmias, atrial and ventricular tachyarrhythmias, and sudden death, and eventually end-stage dilated cardiomyopathy.
 Arrhythmias may cause palpitations, syncope, and/or cardiac arrest.
 Diagnosis includes ECG, cardiac imaging, and genetic testing.
-Treatment is usually an implantable cardioverter-defibrillator (ICD), antiarrhythmic drug therapy, and standard measures for heart failure.
+Treatment is usually an implantable cardioverter-defibrillator (ICD), antiarrhythmic pharmacotherapy, and measures for heart failure.

 (See also Overview of Arrhythmogenic Cardiomyopathies and Overview of Arrhythmias.)